Krillh/Airzlinshire/Language/Majel/Majel.md

 # History

 Majel was invented {time period, reason}.
 Because of it's simplicity, both in speaking and writing.
-Majel quickly took on popularity among illiterate farmers in {city where it was invented}. {person} noticed the possibility of
+Majel quickly took on popularity among illiterate farmers in {city where it was invented}. {person} saw the potential of Majel for making international trade more consistent, reliable, and less of a linguistic headache.
+He went to other towns and spread the language, pitching the idea of making it a trade language to farmers nearby.
+From there, the language was purposefully spread far and wide among the largely illiterate farming populations.

+## Motivators For Spread

+One of the largest motivators for farmers to
 # Phonology

 Consonants (with Romanized symbols):